UBS says Snap Inc. needs to rise to 3 critical challenges

 They note that Snap’s current gross profit margins are pressured because instead of building its own infrastructure investments for cloud storage and computing costs (like competitors such as Facebook), Snap has outsourced this capacity to external servers.

-“Specifically, Snap has committed to spend ~$2bn with Google Cloud over the next five years and ~$1bn with Amazon Web Services (AWS) over the same timeframe.”
+“Specifically, Snap has committed to spend ~$US2bn with Google Cloud over the next five years and ~$US1bn with Amazon Web Services (AWS) over the same timeframe.”

 As Snap continues to grow its base and extend user engagement, the UBS analysts “expect to see significant leverage in the out years from incremental revenue growth (per DAU) against a flattening COGS per user curve.”